ohsOllila/QEBSS/README.md

 `sh run_analysis.sh`

+OBS!
 Before you run the next script, you must ensure the previous step was finished.
-E.g., you can check if the system preparation run was successful by going to /scratch/project_2003809/cmcajsa/MD-stabilization/structures/forcefield_compare/Unst_prot and running ls -lh */*/md*tpr.
-Run ls -lh */*/md*tpr | wc –l to count the files.
-The last script collects the results, which can be found in /scratch/project_2003809/cmcajsa/MD-stabilization/structures/forcefield_compare/results